Edwin Diaz earns 50th save in Mariners’ stunning comeback victory over Diamondbacks

 “It was awesome,” Servais said.
 “I can’t say enough about the fight in our guys.”

-The fight for their first eight innings was with themselves and their failure to take advantage of a parade of baserunners.
+The fight for their first eight innings was with themselves and their failure to take advantage of a parade of base runners.

 Most Read Sports Stories